PavanRangani/docs/docs/prd/estate-plan/will.md

 - Show proper message while no records available.
 - Column Name : `Date` & `Notes`.
+  -  `Date`
-  -  `Date ` - Shows date of amendment.
-First date of history always show `Execution Date` .
+     -  Shows date of amendment.
+     -  We don't have an amendment date for the initial version, so we will show `Initial version` for the first records.
+  -  `Notes`
-  - `Notes`- Shows note of amendment. first notes of history always show `-`.
+     -  Shows note of amendment.
+When Notes is too long it will be shown in multiple line (Never show ellipses)
+     -  We don't have an amendment note for the initial version, so we will show `-` for the first records.
 - Records will be shown in ascending order of date.
 Oldest record will be shown at top.
 - Notes column maximum width should be 1000px.
 - When Notes is too long it will be shown in multiple line (Never show ellipses)